 If you’re interested in booking port excursions, don’t wait until you’re on board because you’ll get the slim pickings.
 Don’t get me wrong, you will always find wonderful things to do but if you have your heart set on particular experiences, book them before you sail.

-If your requested experience is unavailable, hot foot it to Guest Services once you get on board and see if you’re able to book.
+If your requested experience is unavailable, go straight to Guest Services once you get on board and see if you’re able to book.
+If you've got your heart set on a certain experience, keep checking back or ask if you can be put on a wait list.
+Cancellations do happen.

 6. Order Room Service

 You will enjoy complimentary room service as part of your cruise package price.
-In most hotels and resorts, room service is pretty pricey, so take advantage of the freebie while on board.
+In most hotels and resorts, room service is pretty pricey, so take advantage of this on a Disney cruise.

-We love ordering breakfast from room service.
+We love ordering continental breakfast from room service.
 This allows us to enjoy our coffee and some light bites from the privacy of our own room.
-You can also order cookies and milk before bed, which is really fun.
+You can also order cookies and milk or a Mickey ice cream bar before bed, which is really fun.

 Read the fine print – while there are a large variety of free items available from room service, there are a few menu items that are not free.